529 Savings Plan

 The built-in allocation approach simplifies the decision process by offering asset allocation funds that are preassembled for you.
 Asset allocation investment options offer targeted asset mixes to match the varying objectives and risk tolerance of investors.
 They are rebalanced periodically.

 3. Customized approach

 Funds are listed relative to one another within the MFS funds and are not meant to be compared with other portfolios or other types of investments.
 The three major factors taken into account when listing the portfolios from less aggressive to more aggressive are historical volatility, types of securities in the fund, and diversification permitted within the fund.
 See the prospectus for detailed explanations and each fund’s objective, policies, strategies, permitted investments, and risks.
 The investments you choose should correspond to your financial needs, goals, and risk tolerance.
+Keep in mind that all investments, including mutual funds, carry a certain amount of risk including the possible loss of the principal amount invested.
 For assistance in determining your financial situation, please consult an investment professional.
 Diversification does not guarantee a profit or protect against a loss.

 Back to top

 MFS 529 Savings Plan makes it easy and affordable to invest for college because of its flexible features such as low minimum initial and subsequent investments, high maximum contribution, and a systematic investment program.